 The Benefit Centre at which the claimant worked applied a limit to how much part-time working there could be at the Centre.
 The claimant was a new mother, who also had high blood pressure which was accepted as a disability.
 She asked to work part-time, but the employer refused as it would breach the limit.

-However, as regards disability discrimination, the position might be different for the reasonable adjustment duty.
-While the present claim failed, the tribunal considered part-time working might be a reasonable adjustment for the claimant in future, if a suitable alternative part-time position could not be found within a few months.
+However, as regards disability discrimination, the position might be different under the reasonable adjustment duty.
+While the present claim failed, the tribunal considered that part-time working might be a reasonable adjustment for the claimant in future, if a suitable alternative part-time position could not be found within a few months.
 “In a disability discrimination case, the individual circumstances must be considered.”

 Note: Individual circumstances should be taken into account not only in the reasonable adjustment duty (as in this case), but also when applying the objective justification defence to ‘discrimination arising from disability’.
 See Objective justification defence.